dotxyteam/ReflectionUI/reflection-ui/dev-readme.txt

 		---------
 		These are some of the main components of this library.
 For now only one renderer is available: SwingRenderer.
 A renderer is actually a factory of GUI elements.
-		It will then create control data instances, controls, forms, ModificationStack objects and glue them all together to provide a working UI.
+		It will then create control data objects, controls, forms, ModificationStack objects and glue them all together to provide a working UI.

 DEBIAN INTEGRATION